kruschid/typesafe-routes/docs/advanced-features/replace-dynamic-segments.md

 # Replace dynamic segments

-Replacing dynamic segments with `$replace` is very similar to [Extending String Location](advanced-features/extend-string-location.md) with `$from`.
-The `$from` method returns an object that allows the addition of nodes to a path, whereas the `$replace` method immediately renders the path or subpath with modified parameter values.

-It is intended for use cases in which you want to partially modify a path.
-For example, given the location `/groups/42/users/1337`, you only want to change the first route node to create the new path `/groups/24/users/1337`.
+The `replace` function re-renders an existing string location with modified parameter values.
+For example, given the location `/groups/42/users/1337`, the `replace` function could be used to change the first dynamic segment from `42` to `24` to create the new path `/groups/24/users/1337`.

 ``` ts
 import { createRoutes, int } from "typesafe-routes";